 General Information There are situations in social life where a member of a minority group faces a decision about whether or not to disclose a real identity/sexuality, which others are not yet aware of and which may never have been previously disclosed.
 This is referred to as "coming out".
 The act of coming out signifies a determination to live with dignity as a human being, as well as relief from the pain and disadvantage of not living as one's true self.
 It is by no means comparable to simply making a personal statement or expressing self-satisfaction as a minority individual, as people often falsely believe.
-In addition, individuals do not come out equally to everyone around them; they sometimes base the extent of disclosure on the individual being informed.
-Some people may choose not to come out at all.
+In addition, individuals do not come out equally to everyone around them.
+They make their own decisions about whom to tell and to what extent, and some may choose not to come out at all.
 Toolbox (10), (11)

 In a setting such as a campus, where a diverse group of people is gathered in one place, there may be occasions when people consider it necessary to come out or to make prior arrangements to come out.
-This process is not limited to LGBT+ members; it can be experienced by anyone who chooses to reveal an origin, belief, family, home, disability, illness, or limited time to live.
+This is not specific to LGBTQ+ individuals; rather, it is something that everyone will face at some point in their lives, whether related to their origins, beliefs, family or home situation, disability, illness, or life expectancy.